-Unless the gift is to be anonymous, PLEASE include a gift message so that your recipient knows who sent them their
+Please be sure to include a gift message so your recipient knows who sent their gift.
+Cookies will be sent early February to accommodate shipping delays.

 A Morning to Indulge

 Hi, my name is Heather, and this is my (sometimes daily, mostly weekly) attempt at journaling about my love affair with food, passion for all growing things, challenges & joys raising a 5-year-old in my 40’s, favorite places & things in Lancaster County, PA.

 It seems fitting that I start at the beginning, which to me means a nice hot cuppa and breakfast.